-The causes of degenerative disc disease can be boiled down to one unavoidable event: aging.
+The causes of degenerative disc disease can be narrowed down to one unavoidable event: aging.
 As the body gets older, the components of the intervertebral discs naturally begin to wear down.
-This is because the spine is involved in almost every movement the body makes, and the discs are responsible for cushioning the stacked vertebrae not only as you bend and twist, but also as you stand, walk, sit down, and recline.
+This is because the spine is involved in almost every movement the body makes, and the discs are responsible for cushioning the stacked vertebrae not only as you bend and twist, but also as you stand, walk, sit down and recline.
 Healthy discs contribute to spinal stability, so it logically follows that deteriorating discs contribute to spinal instability.
-The more advanced the disc deterioration, the more likely the spine is to suffer a reduction of stability – and the more likely a person is to experience back pain, neck pain, or other symptoms often associated with degenerative disc disease.
+The more advanced the disc deterioration, the more likely the spine is to experience a reduction of stability and the more likely a person is to experience neck pain, back pain or other symptoms often associated with degenerative disc disease.

 Breaking down degenerative disc disease

 With age-related deterioration established as one of the most prevalent degenerative disc disease causes, we can take a closer look at how disc deterioration occurs and how it can produce symptoms.
 It starts with knowing the two main components of a disc: